outside-docs/career-ladder/engineer2.md

 ## Technical Contributions
 - Writes readable code following best practices of the team
 - Expands test coverage where necessary
-- Writes code reviews reviews that are helpful and valuable to the team
+- Writes code reviews that are helpful and valuable to the team
-- Creates documentation and shared when necessary
+- Creates and shares documentation when necessary
 - Makes consistent progress on solutions and leverage best practices

 ## Debugging & Monitoring
 - Debugs complex issues within their primary system and straightforward issues in adjacent systems
-- Identifies errors in their primary system and escalate to the team as needed
+- Identifies errors in their primary system and escalates to the team as needed

 ## Example activity breakdown
 - 70% - Contribute Solutions with Code